Bombay Reef: History

 In early May 1967 the 87 ft steel sailing schooner Dante Deo, with six men and a six-year-old boy on board, was wrecked on Bombay Reef.
 The crew were rescued on 5 May 1967 by an amphibious aircraft operated by the 37th Air Rescue Squadron.

-Bombay Reef is the site of numerous other shipwrecks, at least one of which is visible above water and on radar from 15 miles away.
+Bombay Reef is the site of numerous other shipwrecks, at least one of which is visible above water and on radar from 15 mi away.

 Territorial claims

 Lacking a native population, ownership of the Paracel Islands has been disputed since the early 20th century.
 In the aftermath of the First Indochina War until 1974 Vietnam occupied Pattle Island, approximately 60 nmi away.
 Control has been enforced by the People's Republic of China since the Battle of the Paracel Islands.

 Bombay Reef is administered and governed by the People's Republic of China and patrolled by the Chinese border police.